vhamburger/custom-metrics-lab/BuildGuide.md

     gcloud artifacts docker images list "${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPO_NAME}"

 You should see your autoscale-worker image with the tag v1.0.0.
-You can now use the IMAGE_URI variable in the main lab guide.
+You can now use the ${IMAGE_URI} variable in the main lab guide.